tmin002/simpleC/README.md

   1. You can type ./sc -h to get command usage.
   2. sc will generate output.bin as a compile result.
 (Sadly you cannot change its name)
+  3. sc will create a folder named 'obj' when compiling with -d option.
+That folder is required for debugger to debug properly.
-  3. sc will create a folder named 'pwd' when executing output.bin using -r option.
+  4. sc will create a folder named 'pwd' when executing output.bin using -r option.
 That folder will be the program's working directory.

 ## Examples